10 Fun Things to Do in Yangon, Myanmar (in 2017)

-This post is not just about things to do in Yangon but is also a mini travel guide with information about public transport.
+This post is not just about things to do in Yangon but is also a mini travel guide with information about where to stay and public transport.
 If you’re looking to spend a few days in Yangon, then look no further because we’ve got you covered.
+Also check out my post about Travel Tips for Myanmar.

 1) Visit a Road Side Tea Stall and Sip Tea